A few words from our Principal.....

 Kia ora and welcome to Selwyn School - Te Kura o Herewini 2026

-Whānau place great trust in our school.
+Whānau place great trust in our staff and school as a whole.
 Students and their families are our clients, and our relationships are open, honest, supportive, and nurturing.
-A strong culture of whanaungatanga—care, connection, and belonging—defines our kura.
+A strong culture of whānaungatanga—care, connection, and belonging—defines our kura.

 - using digital technologies (Chromebooks, iPads, AI) alongside traditional tools like books, pens, and paper to enrich learning